-- 5.2.3 The student has disclosed information as part of an application for extenuating circumstances which otherwise raises questions about their fitness to study; - 5.2.4 The student's manner or behaviour indicates that there may be a condition which is having an adverse impact on their health or wellbeing (for example, erratic behaviour, mood swings, signs of substance abuse or indicators of severe depression); - 5.2.5 The student exhibits behaviour which would normally be dealt with as misconduct, but which maybe the result of an underlying physical or mental health condition; - 5.2.6 The students' academic performance or behaviour is not acceptable and this is thought to be the result of an underlying physical or mental health condition. - 5.3 The fitness to study procedure has three levels, as indicated in the table below.
-Selection of the appropriate level should be based on the degree of concern and/or the apparent seriousness of the situation.
+- a.
+The student has disclosed information which raises questions about their fitness to study; - b.
+The Higher Education student has submitted multiple extenuating circumstances applications referencing the same health or wellbeing issue; affecting at least 60 credits or extending beyond a semester. - c.
+The Higher Education student has disclosed information as part of an application for extenuating circumstances which otherwise raises questions about their fitness to study; - d.
+The student's manner or behaviour indicates that there may be a condition which is having an adverse impact on their health or wellbeing (for example, erratic behaviour, mood swings, signs of substance abuse or indicators of severe depression); - e.
+The student exhibits behaviour which would normally be dealt with as misconduct, but which maybe the result of an underlying physical or mental health condition; - f.
+The student's academic performance or behaviour is not acceptable and this is thought to be the result of an underlying physical or mental health condition. - g.
+A persistent lack of attendance and/or engagement as determined under the Higher Education Student Attendance and Engagement Policy; or FE Student Attendance and Punctuality Policy and Procedures - 26.
+The fitness to study procedure has three levels, as indicated in the table below.
+Selection of the appropriate level will be determined by the degree of concern and/or the apparent seriousness of the situation.
 In the majority of cases, Levels 1 and 2 should be used before escalating to Level 3.
-At each level, if the concerns raised are not remedied within a reasonable period of time, then the next level should be instigated. - 5.4 The initial assessment of risk level would normally be undertaken by a member of staff in the student's academic course team.
-If a student presents with significant concerns and is directly escalated to Level 3, this should happen in consultation with the Safeguarding & Wellbeing Manager and the relevant Head of School.
+At each level, if the concerns raised are not remedied within a term/semester, then the next level should be instigated. - 27.
+The initial assessment of risk level would normally be undertaken by a member of staff in the student's academic course team.
+If a student presents with significant concerns and is directly escalated to Level 3, this should happen in consultation with the Safeguarding & Wellbeing Manager and the relevant HE Head of Department/School or the Deputy Director of FE.